NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

     </tr>
     <tr>
         <td>ConfigFile</td>
-        <td>The NuGet configuation file.
+        <td>The NuGet configuration file.
 If not specified, file %AppData%\NuGet\NuGet.config
         is used as configuration file.</td>
     </tr>
 </table>